ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-vpc-infrastructure.md

     |6                |Allow         |TCP         |Any IP, ports 80-80      |10.0.0.0/8, any port     |n/a      |HTTP                                                        |
     |7                |Deny          |ALL         |Any IP                   |Any IP                   |n/a      |Deny all other inbound traffic                              |
     {: class="simple-tab-table"}
-    {: caption="Table 7.
-Overview of ACL inbound rules for the internet services host" caption-side="bottom"}
+    {: caption="Overview of ACL inbound rules for the internet services host" caption-side="bottom"}
     {: #inboundacl-internetserviceshost}
     {: tab-title="Inbound ACL rules"}
     {: tab-group="Internet-services-host-ACL-rules"}